devasur/kivasearch/README.md

 kivasearch
 ==========

-Node, MongoDB based Search tool for Kiva [Early Beta]
+Node, MongoDB based Search tool for Kiva [Early Beta].

+Currently Application is feature complete

+- Refreshed Loans and Partners from Kiva<>
+- User can search and select loans into a basket.
+- Users can complete the lending by transfering loans to Kiva.

+[TODO]
+- User preference saving
+- Scheduled searches on behalf of users and availability notifications.
+- Mobile app.

 Pre Requisites
 ============